hdogukanozkan/Music-Player/README.md

 # Project Lyrics App with ReactJS.

-Develop a React.js Music Application.
+Develop a React.js Music Application. <br>
 Some codes are not mine.
 The lesson is work.